kshitijd20/RSA-CVPR19-release/README.md

 P.S.: Make sure you have enough space as saved features require lot of space (67 GB).

 #### Step2 Download my forked copy of [RSA toolbox](https://github.com/kshitijd20/rsatoolbox)
-This is just to ensure the code doesn't show errors due to version mismatch

 #### Step3 RSA analysis (generate figures from the paper)